Table of Contents Show

 If you are a New Yorker contemplating appealing your property taxes, you should read on.
 New York City currently collects about $24 billion in property taxes annually.
 The city expects this amount to grow over the next several years.
 It represents about 45% of all taxes collected and roughly 40% of its total revenue.
 While this includes all property types, the residential property generates a fair amount.

-It is funding a variety of items that run the city and make it a great metropolis.
+It is funding various items that run the city and make it a great metropolis.
 The significant expenditures include uniform agencies (e.g., police, sanitation, etc.), education, other agencies, and health and welfare.
 However, while no one wants to shirk their civic responsibilities, neither should you pay more than your fair share.
 Typically, property taxes are a homeowner’s second-biggest monthly expense, trailing your mortgage (principal and interest) payment.

 With this in mind, you can take steps if you feel your property tax bill is too high.

 Check the AccuracyCheck the Accuracy

 An obvious but easily overlooked part of the process.
 While you would expect the city to have the correct information, that is not always the case.
-Particularly true if you have recently completed construction.
+Particularly true if you have newly completed construction.

 The NYC Department of Finance sends out the notice of property value.
-Includes a property description containing the property and land’s square footage, number of residential units/floors, number of non-residential units.
+Includes a property description containing the property and land’s square footage, number of residential units/floors, and number of non-residential units.
 In addition, there is other information, such as the name and owner of the property, street address, and valid market value.

 It should be easy for you to correct these errors, although you may have to spend some time on the matter.
 First, you must file an administrative review application with the NYC Department of Finance.
 The city has the power to go back six years to fix errors retroactively.

 Watch Tour DeadlinesWatch Tour Deadlines